sverweij/wordywordy/README.md

 **Faster**.
   It is possible to read faster than reading the typical ~250-300 words per minute.
   I get about 340 wpm comfortably, but I read some people get ~600 wpm, without loosing comprehension.
-The theory is that you don't need to mover your eyes so much and won't neet to hunt for the start of a sentence.
+The theory is that you don't need to move your eyes so much and won't need to hunt for the start of a sentence.

 ## Screenshots!